Tune

 $ hb tune [-c backupdir] [--force]

 Without options, tunes the backup database if it appears necessary.
-Tuning is optional, but usually decreases the size of the backup database slightly, makes it more effficient to access, causes selftest to use less RAM, and increases the capacity of the backup.
+Tuning is optional, but usually decreases the size of the backup database slightly, makes it more effficient to access, and causes selftest to use less RAM.

 Options